coverclock/com-diag-bin/README.md

 http://www.diag.com
 mailto:coverclock@diag.com

+# Script prefixes

+Some of the scripts have special prefixes to their names to clue you into what platform they are used for.
+(Other scripts are generally platform agnostic.)

+* or - scripts that are specific to the Orange Pi (Rockchip ARM processor).
+* pi - scripts that are specific to the Raspberry Pi (Broadcom ARM processor).
+* v5 - scripts that are specific to the VisionFive (StarFive RISC-V processor).

 # Examples of Managing Raspberry Pi (RPi) Boot Media

 At last count I have ten Raspberry Pi single board computers of various